 Re-Code undertakes several roles to uncover and foster fruitful connections that will accelerate and scale social impact.
 We support our partners to share their expertise through our online resources.
-As a neutral convenor, we bring people and institutions together across sectors.
+As a convenor, we bring people and institutions together across sectors.
 We invest in social innovation initiatives and also work with our partners to map current social innovation tools and best practices.

 - Does Re-Code award grants?